microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/crosstenantaccesspolicy-overview.md

 In the traditional Microsoft Entra B2B collaboration, any invited user from an organization could use their identity to access resources in external organizations.
 Administrators didn't have control over the user identities in their tenant that are allowed to sign in to external organizations.
 These limited controls made it difficult to prevent identities from your organization from being used in unauthorized ways.

 **Cross-tenant access settings** let you control and manage collaboration between users in your organization and other organizations.
-The control can be on one or a combination of the following:
+The control can be on one or a combination of the following configurations:

 + **outbound access** - how your users collaborate with other organizations.
 + **inbound access** - how other organizations collaborate with you.